neurallayer/Photon.jl/README.md

 | LSTM predict | todo | todo | todo |
 | LSTM train | todo | todo | todo |

-The code that has been used is available in the performance directory subdirectory.
+The code that has been used is available in the *performance* subdirectory.

 ## Features
 The goal is to provide a user friendly API for Machine Learning that enables